OpenSextant/Xponents/solr/README.md

 1. Checkout Gazetteer ETL project,  http://opensextant.github.io/Gazetteer/

-   * Follow instructions to install Pentaho Kettle 6+, Java 8 and Ant
+   * Follow instructions to install Pentaho Kettle 6+, Java 8 to Java 12, and Ant.
+Solr 7.x does not appear to work well with Java 13+
    * Tune the build.properties there.
 Specifically set the dates of downloadable NGA GNS and USGS data sets.
 The date in build.properties is formatted as `YYYYMMDD` and is a different release date for each source:
        - USGS: https://www.usgs.gov/core-science-systems/ngp/board-on-geographic-names/download-gnis-data